blewett/TensorFlow-Ubuntu-for-older-Intel-CPUs-without-AVX/README.md

   gcc -march=native -Q --help=target | grep march
 ```

 The TensorFlow website instructions are very complete and can be completed easily - with some patience.
 OK, the process for creating a new wheel file for use with python is fairly tedious.
 We have a shell script with the complete set of instructions for compilation from the TensorFlow webpages.
-The python program, section-shell.py, can be used to run the shell script.
+The python program, section-shell.py, can be used to run the shell script in manageable sections.

 ```
   python3 section-shell.py tensor-install-ubuntu.sh